 The approved development shall be carried out in accordance with the external lighting scheme approved under reference 18/01029/AOD as amended by 19/02559/AOD unless an alternative or amended external lighting scheme is agreed in writing by the local planning authority.

-The approved lighting scheme(s) shall be implemented prior to occupation of the relevant Phase of the Development and shall be permanently retained thereafter.
+The approved lighting scheme(s) shall be implemented prior to occupation of the relevant Phase of the development and shall be permanently retained thereafter.

 Reason: To ensure that safety is not compromised with regard to the principles/practices of Secured by Design; to minimise adverse impacts of light pollution on the highway network; to minimise adverse impacts on the safeguarded area around London City Airport; to ensure that it does not cause a hazard to navigation of the Royal Albert Dock